felixgro/framez/README.md

 });
 ```

-Now, you can render a registered image gallery using the `[ggallery]` shortcode with the related directory key:
+Now, you can render an image gallery using the `[ggallery]` shortcode with the registered directory key:

 ```
 [ggallery directory="directory1" perpage="20" startpage="0" loadmore="true"]